APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_EULA_Final.md

 The Software collects anonymous usage data via PostHog to improve the application.
 Tracked events include: when you launch the app, when you sign in/out, when you import files, when you use features, and when errors occur.

-What is not tracked: your telemetry data files, your analysis results, your personal information (unless you sign in), session recordings (disabled), and automatic click tracking (disabled).
+What is not tracked: your telemetry data files, your analysis results, your personal information (unless you sign in), and automatic click tracking (disabled).
+Session recording is OPTIONAL and requires explicit opt-in (disabled by default).

-### 5.2 Opting Out of Analytics
+### 5.2 Opting Out of Analytics and Session Recording

-You can disable all analytics at any time:
+You can disable all analytics and session recording at any time:

 1. Open RACE Insight
 2. Go to Settings > Analytics & Privacy
-3. Toggle "Disable Analytics & Telemetry"
+3. Toggle "Disable Analytics & Telemetry" to stop event tracking
+4. Toggle "Disable Session Recording" to stop session recordings (if enabled)

-Disabling analytics will stop PostHog event tracking, but Firebase may still log authentication events separately.
+Disabling analytics will stop PostHog event tracking.
+Disabling session recording will stop new recordings immediately.
+Previously recorded sessions will be automatically deleted after 14 days.
+Firebase may still log authentication events separately (essential for sign-in).

 ### 5.3 PostHog Configuration

+PostHog is configured with:
+- Session recording: OPTIONAL (opt-in only, disabled by default)
-PostHog is configured with session recording disabled, autocapture disabled (manual event tracking only), and default retention of 30 days.
+- Autocapture: disabled (manual event tracking only)
+- Event data retention: 30 days by default
+- Session recording retention: 14 days (if enabled)

-See Privacy Policy Section 5.1 for details about PostHog.
+See Privacy Policy Section 5.1 and Section H for details about PostHog and session recording.

 ---